 The measure prohibits the taking of beavers in designated areas and requires the Oregon Department of Fish and Wildlife (ODFW) to publish a map identifying these areas.
 It allows federal or state land management agency employees to take beavers only when necessary to address damage or an imminent threat to infrastructure, agricultural crops, or private property adjacent to public lands, and only with authorization from ODFW.
-Establishes that it does not supersede the treaty, statutory, regulatory, or aboriginal rights of federally recognized Tribes, nor interfere with Tribal harvest activities or cooperative management agreements between Tribes and ODFW.
+It establishes that the measure does not supersede the treaty, statutory, regulatory, or aboriginal rights of federally recognized Tribes, nor interfere with Tribal harvest activities or cooperative management agreements between Tribes and ODFW.